The conference language is English and ISL interpreters will be available.

 NB: One cannot ‘hail’ a cab or taxi in Cape Town in the street.
 Restaurants and hotels or guest houses are happy to order one for guests via phone.

-You can also book a ride with the following:
+You can also book a ride for airport transfers or to get around town with the following:

 Uber: Please click here for more.